-NOTE: Students intending to register for this course must have the prior approval of the Chairperson of the Business Department.
+Note: Students intending to register for this course must have the prior approval of the Chairperson of the Business Department.

-BBG\ E299 - Independent Study in Business (3 credits) Code(s): BUS
+BBG E299 - Independent Study in Business (3 credits)

 Students will have an opportunity to pursue with greater depth a subject area of particular individual interest.
 All independent projects must be arranged in the semester prior to registration with advanced departmental approval and with the supervision of one of the full-time Business faculty.